Matías Jones: Club career

-In February 2019, he returned to Netherlands to play for Eerste Divisie side SC Cambuur.
+In February 2019, he returned to the Netherlands to play for Eerste Divisie side SC Cambuur.
+After playing for Uruguayan clubs Danubio and Central Español between 2019 and 2021, Jones again returned to the Netherlands, where he signed for amateur club HHC Hardenberg in the Tweede Divisie.

-National
+International career

 He has been capped by the Uruguay national under-20 football team for the 2011 South American Youth Championship and for the pre-squad for the 2011 FIFA U-20 World Cup.

+Personal life

+Jones lives with his Dutch girlfriend Annelot and two children, Dante and Dorian, in Roden, Drenthe, Netherlands.